In this lesson, you’ll learn how to implement a workflow for sending a remarketing email to increase sales conversion among potential customers.

 Result

-If you want to dive deeper into any of the topics covered in this lesson, you can access the guide documentation:
+If you want to delve deeper into any of the learnings acquired in this lesson, you can access the guide documentation:

-- Product page, to view all the information collected by Connectif about each individual products in your ecommerce site.
+- Product sheet, to view all the information collected by Connectif about the products of your e-commerce, individually.

-- Product segments, to learn how to use groups of products that are available in real time in different strategies.
+- Product segments, to have real-time groups of products to use in different strategies.